Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 > You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-16.kt).

-Set a breakpoint at the line with the [emit] function called and run code in debug mode.
+Build the code, set a breakpoint at the line with the [emit] function called and run code in debug mode.

 The **Debug** tool window appears.
 It contains a **Coroutines** tab.
 In this tab, you can find information about both currently running and suspended coroutines.
 The coroutines are grouped by the dispatcher they are running on.